shouxian92/sl-php-assignment/notes.md

 ## Random stuff

 - Spent a lot of time on the PHP research as a lot about which i understand about the language was forgotten.
 A lot of things are not present in PHP frameworks as compared to other languages i've been using.
+- Logging was a huge issue, there was no simple way to configure the logger in Lumen/Laravel without having deep domain knowledge about the framework.
+All i wanted was to shift the logging to stdout and there was a clear lack of articles for this.

 ## Possible Improvements